Tetrads in Yang-Mills geometrodynamics: gauge geometry

 We would like as well, to calculate the norm of the transformed vectors $\tilde{S}_{(1)}^{\mu}$ and $\tilde{S}_{(2)}^{\mu}$,

 where the relation $S_{(1)}^{'\mu}\:S^{'}_{(1)\mu}= -S_{(2)}^{'\mu}\:S^{'}_{(2)\mu}$ has been used.

 It is possible at this point to repeat all the discussion about the different cases that arise according to the sign of $(1+C^{'})^{2}-D^{'2}$, as it was done in \cite{A}.
+Regarding equations (\ref{FP}-\ref{SP}), there is in the first paper ``Tetrads in geometrodynamics'' \cite{A} a full discussion concerning the factor on the right hand side (section Gauge transformations on blade one).
+It would be redundant to repeat it here.
 It is also straightforward to understand that a similar analysis can be done on blade two, for the transformation of the vectors $S_{(3)}^{\mu}$ and $S_{(4)}^{\mu}$ that we are assumming to be spacelike.
 Our first conclusion from the results above, is that $SU(2)$ local gauge transformations, generate the composition of several transformations.
-There is a local tetrad transformation, generated by a locally inertial coordinate transformation $\tilde{\Lambda}^{\alpha}_{\:\:\:\delta}$, of the electromagnetic tetrads $E_{\alpha}^{\rho}$.
-The normalized tetrad vectors $S_{(1)}^{'\mu}$ and $S_{(2)}^{'\mu}$, undergo a Lorentz transformation on the blade they generate.
+First, there is a local tetrad transformation, generated by a locally inertial coordinate transformation $\tilde{\Lambda}^{\alpha}_{\:\:\:\delta}$, of the electromagnetic tetrads $E_{\alpha}^{\rho}$.
+Second, the normalized tetrad vectors $S_{(1)}^{'\mu}$ and $S_{(2)}^{'\mu}$, undergo a LB1 transformation on the blade they generate.
 The two normalized vectors $\tilde{S}_{(1)}^{\mu}$ and $\tilde{S}_{(2)}^{\mu}$, end up on the same blade one, generated by the original normalized generators of the blade, $\left({S_{(1)}^{\mu} \over \sqrt{-S_{(1)}^{\nu}\:S_{(1)\nu}}}, {S_{(2)}^{\mu} \over \sqrt{S_{(2)}^{\nu}\:S_{(2)\nu}}}\right)$, as it was highlighted at the beginning of this section.
 Therefore, the gauge invariance of the metric tensor is assured.
 We can continue making several important remarks about these tetrad transformations.
-Within the set of LB1 tetrad transformations, there is an identity transformation that corresponds to the identity in $SU(2)$.
+Within the set of LB1 tetrad transformations of the $\left({S_{(1)}^{\mu} \over \sqrt{-S_{(1)}^{\nu}\:S_{(1)\nu}}}, {S_{(2)}^{\mu} \over \sqrt{S_{(2)}^{\nu}\:S_{(2)\nu}}}\right)$, there is an identity transformation that corresponds to the identity in $SU(2)$.
 To every LB1 tetrad transformation, which in turn is generated by $S$ in $SU(2)$, there corresponds an inverse, generated by $S^{-1}$.
 We observe also the following.
-Since locally inertial coordinate transformations in general do not commute, then the locally $SU(2)$ generated transformations are non-Abelian.
-The non Abelianity of $SU(2)$ is mirrored by the non-commutativity of these locally inertial coordinate transformations.
+Since locally inertial coordinate transformations $\tilde{\Lambda}^{\alpha}_{\:\:\:\delta}$ of the electromagnetic tetrads $E_{\alpha}^{\rho}$ in general do not commute, then the locally $SU(2)$ electromagnetic tetrad generated transformations are non-Abelian.
+The non-Abelianity of $SU(2)$ is mirrored by the non-commutativity of these locally inertial coordinate transformations $\tilde{\Lambda}^{\alpha}_{\:\:\:\delta}$.
 The key role in this non-commutativity is played by the object $\Sigma^{\alpha\beta}$, that translates local $SU(2)$ gauge transformations, into locally inertial Lorentz transformations.
 Another issue of relevance is related to the analysis of the ``memory'' of these transformations.
 We would like to know explicitly, if a second LB1 tetrad transformation, generated by a local gauge transformation $S_{2}$, is going to ``remember'' the existence of the first one, generated by $S_{1}$.
-To this end, let us just write for instance the vector $\tilde{\tilde{S}}_{(1)}^{\mu}$ after these two gauge transformations,
+To this end, let us just write for instance the vector $\tilde{\tilde{S}}_{(1)}^{\:\mu}$ after these two gauge transformations,